 An inexplicable rain of bubbles wreaked pandemonium around the world, with Tokyo particularly hard hit as it was entirely encapsulated by one.
 Five years later, the destroyed Japanese capital is the playground of orphaned male teens, who use the many gravitational anomalies to stage a dangerous version of parkour known as “battlekour.”
 Hibiki, a star contestant, also holds the key to ending the otherworldly bubbles.

-Rewatch numerous times, in fanboy hope of detecting all plot clues.
+Rewatch numerous times, in fanboy hopes of detecting all plot clues.
 In heated wish of eventually figuring everything out.
 Or just because your eyes can’t get enough of the beauty.

 Make sense?
 Well, I don’t agree with the rewatching bit but I do notice many great Anime movies, including acclaimed ones like Weathering with You, being thin with the why-did-it-happen.
 In many cases, perhaps because not doing so focuses viewers’ attention on the romance of the mystery.
 The poignancy and the tragedy, and so on.

 The same goes for Tetsurō Araki’s Bubble, (besieged) Netflix’s animated N-Film for late April.
-Now, this is a beautiful movie.
+Now, before all else, this is a beautiful movie.
 A dystopian adventure that’s as dreamy as it is desolate, and filled to the brim with exhilarating, incredibly uplifting parkour races.
-(The over-the-shoulder moments are the absolute best)
+(The over-the-shoulder moments are the best)

-The suggestion seems to be that everything happened because of an ill-fated encounter.
+The suggestion seems to be that everything happened because of an ill-fated encounter too.
 But why did it turn out that way, we do not know and the movie doesn’t seem to feel the need for us to know.
 Will it happen again?
 Would there be a continuation, an escalation?
-Not areas touched on too.
+Not areas touched on as well.